readyplayerme/animation-library/README.md

 | --------- | ----------- |
 | M_ | Motion captured from male actor |
 | F_ | Motion captured from female actress |

+## Loading animations onto Ready Player Me avatars

+Please refer to the tutorials found here <link to tutorials in RPM docs> to learn how to load the provided animations onto Ready Player Me avatars.